DILCISBoard/E-ARK-DIP/specification/index.md

 - preservation (see PREMIS)
 - descriptive  (see EAD)

-It must be stated that the CS IP allows for several preservation metadata and descriptive metadata (or Descriptive Information according to OAIS), and therefore the E-ARK DIP specification only recommends ways of handling preservation metadata and descriptive metadata using PREMIS and EAD.
+It must be stated that the CS IP allows for and makes a disctinction between preservation metadata and descriptive metadata (or Descriptive Information according to OAIS).
-METS however is mandatory according to CS IP and according to the E-ARK DIP specification.

 One of the challenges when dividing metadata between preservation metadata and descriptive metadata is that the current metadata standards do not operate with the same distinction.
-Access rights information can for example be stored in EAD (descriptive metadata) and in PREMIS (preservation metadata) or in METS.
+Access rights information can for example both be stored in EAD (descriptive metadata) and in PREMIS (preservation metadata) or in METS.
-This leaves the question on implementation level - where should this information be registered?
-This E-ARK DIP specification only describes two ways of using EAD and PREMIS for registering Access Rights and Access Software.
+This leaves the question - where should this access and dissementation information be registered?
+This E-ARK DIP specification describes two ways of using EAD and PREMIS for registering Access Rights and Access Software.
 These are possible ways and not yet recommendations.

 ## METS

 METS (Metadata Encoding and Transmission Standard) is a standard for encoding descriptive, administrative, and structural metadata expressed using the XML Schema Language.
 The use of METS is mandatory if it must comply with CS IP.
 See CS IP for the general use of METS in information packages.